 When the flowers are dried and paper thin, use a pair of fine tweezers to handle them, otherwise, sweat from hands can discolour delicate petals.
 Transfer them to a box, a book, or an envelope for storage.

 It’s really easy to add pressed flowers to handmade creations.
 Arrange the flowers on paper to find the best layout.
 To glue them on, simply paint the underside of the flower with PVA glue using a paintbrush and press it on.

 Regularly handled items, such as bookmarks and placemats can be laminated for protection that will last many years.
-Make bookmarks by gluing pressed flowers onto paper or card and then laminating them.
-Or you can dab small amounts of glue straight onto the inside pouch of the laminate and layout the flowers.
-Close the pouch, wait until the glue dries and cut around the edge in a stylish shape, then laminate the shape.
+Make bookmarks by gluing pressed flowers onto paper or cards and then laminating them.
+Or you can dab small amounts of glue straight onto the inside pouch of the laminate and lay out the flowers.
+Close the pouch, wait until the glue dries, and cut around the edge in a stylish shape, then laminate the shape.

 Placemats and fridge magnets can be made in a similar manner, by gluing and laminating.
-Make window decals in this way, then attach to the window with a bit of double sided tape.
+Make window decals in this way, then attach them to the window with a bit of double-sided tape.

 Pressed flowers make nice candle decorations.
 Autumn colours look great and can be applied to the candles with glue.
 Similar decoration can also be used on soap to dress it up for handmade gifts.

-Make your own stationery with the pressed flowers for decoration.
-Cards, gift cards, notelets, notecards and letters will have a unique, personal touch with pressed foliage.
-There are a myriad of ways to make stationery – from using textured and coloured papers and cards to laminating the gift cards.
+Make your own stationery with pressed flowers for decoration.
+Cards, gift cards, notelets, notecards, and letters will have a unique, personal touch with pressed foliage.
+There is a myriad of ways to make stationery – from using textured and coloured papers and cards to laminating gift cards.
 Use the pressed flowers in your scrapbooking or in decoupage.

 © 2013 Suzanne Day